mwatkin8/Social-Determinants/README.md

 ![prapare](img/prapare.png)

 Your response will be saved to the sandbox upon completion and will redirect to a populated the summary page.
-Remembere that <b>each question must be answered</b>, so the app will prompt you to finish if you skip a field.
+Remember that <b>each question must be answered</b>, so the app will prompt you to finish if you skip a field.
 If you enter a real address in the questionnaire, the map will render that new address rather than the original fake one.

 ![final](img/final.png)